dronefly-garden/dronefly/docs/guide_for_participants.rst

 ``,gni``

 - ``http://gni.globalnames.org/name_strings?search_term={0:query}&commit=Search``
-- put taxon search terms after command
+- put taxon search terms after command (great for when you know the species but not the genus, for example)

 ``,hostplant``